 Early encounters with Latin American researchers

-The first encounters between Max Planck institutes and researchers in Latin America were somewhat sporadic.
-In 1976, for example, the Argentinean physicist Dr. Silvia Braslavsky made her way via the US to the then MPI for Radiation Chemistry in Mülheim, where she became a Group Leader.
-In 1969, Dr. Thomas Jovin became the first Latin American-born scientist to be appointed as Director at a Max Planck institute, in this case the MPI for Biophysical Chemistry in Göttingen.
+Some 40 percent of the currently serving Max Planck Institute Directors are foreigners, some with Spanish and Latin American origins.
+But early encounters between Max Planck Institutes and Latin American researchers were rather sporadic.
+Argentinian physicist Dr Silvia Braslavsky, for example, set off in 1976 and made her way via the USA to the then Max Planck Institute for Radiation Chemistry in Mülheim, where she became a group leader.
+In 1969, Dr Thomas Jovin became the first Latin American researcher to be appointed Director of a Max Planck Institute, in this case the Institute for Biophysical Chemistry in Göttingen.

-In 1971, Spanish-born Manuel Cardona was appointed as Founding Director at the MPI for Solid State Research in Stuttgart.
-From the very beginning Manuel Cardona was a committed supporter of the material sciences not just in his homeland, but particularly also in Latin America.
+The Spaniard Manuel Cardona was appointed founding Director at the Max Planck Institute for Solid State Research in Stuttgart in 1971.
+Right from the start, Cardona has been a committed sponsor of the material sciences, not only in his home country, but especially in Latin America.

-One of the pioneers in research cooperation with Argentina is Professor Florian Holsboer, Director of the MPI for Psychiatry in Munich.
-For more than 20 years his Institute has maintained close ties with Argentinean scientists and has played a major role in establishing the CONICET-Max Planck Partner Institute for Biomedical Research in Buenos Aires.
+Professor Florian Holsboer, Director of the Max Planck Institute of Psychiatry in Munich, played a pioneering role in terms of research collaboration with Argentina.
+His Institute has maintained close relations with researchers in Argentina for over 20 years, and has played a central role in establishing the CONICET-Max Planck Partner Institute for Biomedical Research in Buenos Aires.

 Countries in Latin America are not only characterized by very special geographical conditions, but also by their unique biological diversity and pronounced cultural diversity.
 Compared with Germany, their populations are much younger on average, which is why these countries are home to a large pool of well-educated, highly motivated and extremely talented students and junior scientist.